bartificer/programming-by-stealth/docs/pbs70.md

 ### The Simplest Modal

-In my experience, I almost exclusively want to trigger Modals with JavaScript, but there is one scenario where I can see a use for triggering a Modal using jQuery’s data-toggle attribute on a button — to show/hide a lengthy piece of text (like perhaps a privacy policy) in a way that doesn’t waste too much screen realestate.
+In my experience, I almost exclusively want to trigger Modals with JavaScript, but there is one scenario where I can see a use for triggering a Modal using jQuery’s data-toggle attribute on a button — to show/hide a lengthy piece of text (like perhaps a privacy policy) in a way that doesn’t waste too much screen real estate.

 Let’s use that example scenario to learn how to build modals.